How long do algae live? Edible algae - types, benefits and harm. General characteristics of algae

 • stalk (legs), varying in length and diameter;

-The size of the thallus is very different, depending on the type of algae.
-For example, the thallus of Ulva, or sea lettuce (Ulva lactuca), does not exceed a few centimeters.
-The peculiarity of these algae is that their extremely thin plate can continue to develop and grow even after separation from the substrate.
-Individual specimens of laminaria reach a length of several meters.
+The dimensions of the thallus are very different, depending on the type of algae.
+For example, the thallus of the ulva, or sea lettuce (Ulva lactuca), does not exceed a few centimeters.
+The peculiarity of these algae is that their extremely thin plate can continue to develop and grow even after being torn off from the substrate.
+Some kelp specimens reach several meters in length.
 It is their thallus, clearly divided into three parts, that well illustrates the structure of macroalgae.

 The role and importance of freshwater algae in human life

-Laminaria is a brown seaweed
+Laminaria is a brown algae

 Fucus vesiculosus